wem5637/common-design-hub/README.md

 #### Modify application name
 -----------
-1. Open application.rb and change `reactrailsstarterapp` to the name you choose.
+1. Open application.rb and change `commondesignhub` to the name you choose.
-2. Do a global search and replace for `react_rails_starter_app` and change it to the name you choose.
+2. Do a global search and replace for `common_design_hub` and change it to the name you choose.
-3. Do a global search and replace for `reactrailsstarterapp` (use only letters or numbers for this name.
+3. Do a global search and replace for `commondesignhub` (use only letters or numbers for this name.
 Special characters like '_' will result in errors).

 #### Secrets file
 -----------